 Why Open Source Software?

-The fact that people are selling you Software that you cannot take to another person to fix, re-package, assist in providing even basic upgrades is in itself wrong and the discussion should end right here, IMHO.
-But that is a whole different topic and best left to camp-fire discussions; we have neither the will nor the where-whithal to turn an entire industry on its head.
-Let us rather focus on the only alternative today, Open Source, and understand who should be using Open Source Software and why.
+The fact that people are selling you software that you cannot take to another person to fix, re-package, assist is providing basic upgrades is in itself wrong and the discussion should end right here, IMHO.
+But that is a whole different topic and best left to camp-fire discussions; we have neither the will nor the wherewithal to turn an entire industry on its head.
+Let us rather focus on the only alternative today, Open Source and understand who should be using Open Source Software and why.